 Chick Webb, Sid Catlett, and Ray Bauduc were some of the drummers that inspired Blakey, and his style of drumming was forceful swing.
 Blakey was a vital player in the creation of hard bop and performed with many of the biggest names in jazz, like Miles Davis and Thelonious Monk.

 In addition to his accomplishments as a soloist, Blakey was the founder and leader of the Jazz Messengers, a significant hard-bop band.
-The Jazz Messengers, which launched many young including and Terence Blanchard, were renowned for their exuberant concerts.
+The Jazz Messengers, which launched many young artists including Wynton Marsalis and Terence Blanchard, were renowned for their exuberant concerts.
 The last concerts of Blakey took place in July 1990.
 He passed away from lung cancer on October 16th.

 Tony Williams

 Jazz drummer Tony Williams was born in Chicago in 1945.
 Early training with drummer Alan Dawson led to his first professional gig with saxophonist Sam Rivers when he was just 13 years old.
-Williams became well-known in the 1960s while playing with Miles Davis' band, where he contributed to numerous important and the development of the jazz fusion style.
+Williams became well-known in the 1960s while playing with Miles Davis’ band, where he contributed to numerous important records and the development of the jazz fusion style.

-Williams collaborated with several other well-known artists, including and John McLaughlin, in addition to recording more than 50 albums.
+Williams collaborated with several other well-known artists, including Herbie Hancock and John McLaughlin, in addition to recording more than 50 albums.
 After undergoing a gall bladder operation, Williams passed away three days later at the age of 51 due to a heart attack.

 Kenny Clarke